python logo

 self.setLayout(self.layout)

-don’t forget the to add your custom tab widget to the window:
+And, don’t overlook integrating your custom tab widget into the main window:

 self.table_widget = MyTableWidget(self)